Sfeir/devfest_mlops/README.md

 allowing us to train, deploy, and monitor a model in production letting us concentrate on the important task of data science, improving the performance of the model.

-So follow us, while we show you how to get MLOps tasks out of the way. !!
+So follow us, while we show you how to get MLOps tasks out of the way !!

 ## Objectives